weyoume/wenode/CONTRIBUTING.md

 Please do a keyword search to see if there is already an existing issue before opening a new one.

-## Ezira.io vs. Steem Blockchain
+## Ezira.io vs. Ezira Blockchain

-This issue tracker is only intended to track issues for the Steem blockchain.
+This issue tracker is only intended to track issues for the Ezira blockchain.
 If the issue is with the Ezira.io website, please open an issue in the [Ezira.io Repository](https://github.com/eziranetwork/ezirait.com/).

 ## Pull Requests